How to Cut Trim With a Miter Saw to Absolute Perfection!

 If you follow this guide, the piece of trim you’ll be cutting will fit right every time if you adjust your cut to the precise angle of degrees in which your corner piece molding will be installed.

-Most of what you’ll need for installing molding successfully is decent compound miter saw, a hammer or nail gun, a measuring tape and or combination square, and of course, some trim molding.
-We'll cover this more in detail later, but keep in mind, some hardware and tools will be required, if you want to sign your name to this.
+Most of what you’ll need for installing molding successfully is a decent sliding compound miter saw, a hammer or nail gun, a measuring tape, and or a combination square.

 If you’ve got everything you need, you’re now ready to cut and fit any piece of trim by simply following these tips below.

-Materials: You’ll need trim, glue, shims, brad nails, and molding.
+Materials: You’ll need a trim, glue, shims, brad nails, and molding.